-For times of drought and water shortages, the District uses a EAWSD Water Alert Management Plan (WAMP), which imposes mandatory consumer conservation measures.
+For times of drought and water shortages, the District uses a EAWSD Water Restrictions and Alert Management Plan (WRAMP), which imposes mandatory consumer conservation measures.

 To assess how much water you are using for different appliances and practices, try out the Water Usage Calculator.

 Additional resources for xeriscaping and home water conservation are provided on this website.